 The ceremony was capped with a surprise tribute to retiring Dean and Executive Vice Chancellor Christopher T. Westfall, M.D., who received the Distinguished Faculty Service Award for his service and leadership at UAMS since 1997.

-Read more about Dr. Westfall and the ceremony in our 2021 Dean’s Honor Day feature story.
-(Link coming soon!)
+Read more about Dr. Westfall and the ceremony in our 2021 Dean’s Honor Day main feature story.

 Watch the video recording of the ceremony.